I dream my painting, then I paint my dream.

 We deliver AQA GCSE Art and Design – Fine Art to our KS3 cohort.
 We inspire pupils to think innovatively and to develop a creative practical understanding.
 Pupils are given opportunities to develop their skills using a range of media and materials.
 During the lessons, pupils learn the skills of drawing, painting, printing, collage, 3D work and some digital art.
 They explore and evaluate different creative ideas.
 During the course, pupils are introduced to a range of works and develop knowledge of the styles and vocabulary used by famous artists.
 They also have the opportunity to visit art galleries and museums, expanding their cultural capital.
 The skills they acquire are applied to their cross-curricular topics.
 Many areas of art link with mathematical ideas of shape and space; e.g. when printing repeating patterns and thinking about 3D shapes to support structures.
 The pupils are expected to be reflective and evaluate their work, thinking about how they can make changes and keep improving.
 Pupils are encouraged to take risks, experiment and then reflect on why some ideas and techniques are successful/unsuccessful for their chosen theme.

-The specification has been designed to allow students to develop knowledge and understanding during the course through a variety of learning experiences and approaches, including engagement with sources.
+The qualification features a wide range of titles including Art, Craft and Design, Fine Art, Graphic Communication, Textile Design, Three-dimensional Design and Photography.
+The specification has been designed to allow pupils to develop knowledge and understanding during the course through a variety of learning experiences and approaches, including engagement with sources.
 This will allow them to develop the skills to explore, create and communicate their own ideas.
-Students will demonstrate these skills through the development, refinement, recording, realisation and presentation of their ideas through a portfolio and by responding to an externally set assignment.
+Pupils will demonstrate these skills through the development, refinement, recording, realisation and presentation of their ideas through a portfolio and by responding to an externally set assignment.